Becoming an Occupational Therapist

 - Exercise Science or Kinesiology

 Aside from the majors, you should also consider if you want to fast track your occupational therapy education.
 Some schools offer dual admission bachelor’s/master’s degree programs in occupational therapy, which is effectively a pre-occupational therapy undergraduate degree that flows directly into a master of occupational therapy program.
-Programs such as these offer an efficient and streamlined process toward your goal of becoming an occupational therapist.
+Programs such as these offer an efficient and streamlined process toward your goal of becoming a registered occupational therapist.

 Each occupational therapy program will have a set of prerequisite course requirements, so make sure to check your preferred school’s requirements before applying.

-The hybrid program offers 70 percent residential courses and 30 percent online courses, with fieldwork placements in and around Naperville, Ill., and Chicago.
+The hybrid OT program offers 70 percent residential courses and 30 percent online courses, with fieldwork placements in and around Naperville, Ill., and Chicago.
 The area features many of the best healthcare facilities and organizations within the Midwest and numerous job prospects upon graduation.

 North Central also offers a bachelor’s/master of occupational therapy dual admission program, which provides direct admission to the College's master of occupational therapy dual degree program as an incoming freshman.

 With the security of dual admission, students have a clear pathway toward achieving their goals when starting their occupational therapy profession by focusing on undergraduate studies while connecting early with graduate faculty, advisors, other students and potential employers.

 Jeremy Borling is the director of communication at North Central College.
 He has spent his more-than-15-year career in communications working in the fields of higher education and financial services.
 He has a BA degree in journalism from North Central College, and a MS degree in communication from Boston University.

 This article was updated on July 18, 2023.